zabkwak/resting-squirrel/README.md

 - **validator(apiKey, next)** Validator of api key.
 It should return `Promise<boolean>`.

 **timeout** Time in milliseconds.
 After this time the endpoints return 408 status code.
 Default: null
 **before** Object of functions with key as a route spec.
 The functions `(req, res, next)` are called before the endpoint execution.
 Default object on all endpoints just calls next().
+DEPRECATED
 **after(isError, data, req, res, next)** Object of functions with key as a route spec.
 The functions `(err, data, req, res, next)` are called after the endpoint execution.
 Default object on all endpoints just calls next().
+DEPRECATED
 **defaultError** Default error for response if no error is defined
 - **statusCode** Default HTTP status code on error.
 Default: 500
 - **message** Default error message.
 Default: Server error